jxarco/lexgui.js/documentation.md

 ### Dropdown

 Drop-down list widget.
-It works as a HTML Select element, but it can also has media options.
-Call `Panel.addDropdown(name, values, value, callback, options)` function to add the widget to your instanced Panel.
+It works as a HTML Select element, but it can handle media options.
+Call `Panel.addDropdown(name, values, value, callback, options)` function to add the widget to your instanced Panel:

 * `name (String)`: Name of the widget.
 * `values (Array)`: Array of the values of the list.
 The values can be [strings](#string-values) or [media](#media-values) (images or GIFs).
 For the media, the entries of the array must be an object containing a `value` and `src` fields.
 * `values (String)`: Current selected value from the drop-down list.
 * `callback (Function)`: Function called when an list value is selected.
-* `options(Object)`: (optional) As `options` you can pass `filter` boolean field to specify if the drop-down has to have a search bar.
+* `options(Object)`: (optional) As `options` you can pass `filter` boolean field to specify if the drop-down needs a search bar.

 #### String values